Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

 Brassic season 3 plot: What will happen?

-But judging from the ending of season 2, expect to see more of Vinnie's mental health challenges, alongside the Vinnie/Erin/Dylan love triangle.
+Judging from the ending of season 2, we can also expect to see more of Vinnie's mental health challenges, alongside the Vinnie/Erin/Dylan love triangle.

 What did Erin whisper to Vinnie as he was being taken away by police at the end of the series, we wonder?